How can I get assured mobile connectivity into my building?

 5. What happens when the technology changes?

 We all know that technology changes and moves on.
 You may have heard that the MNOs have confirmed that they are switching off 2G and 3G outdoor networks, although the exact dates for each vary by operator.
 But did you know that they’re shutting off indoor 3G services earlier than the rest of their network?
+Several MNOs have already switched off some of their indoor 3G products.
 This means that unless a 3G in-building system is upgraded to 4G before the shutdown (the precise dates of which vary by operator again), the system will no longer work.
 We’re currently working with all our customers to make sure they’re not surprised when the 3G services are switched off.
-We also cable our systems with extra infrastructure so that the cabling doesn’t need to be replicated when technology advances.

 6. What happens if something goes wrong with system?